Learn more about how to forecast cash flow on Dumessy

 Common Issues In Cash Flow Forecasting

 Cash flow forecasts can go awry for several reasons, even with the best-laid plans.
-Here are some common challenges and how to mitigate them:
+Here are a few commonplace challenges and a way to mitigate them:

-Market Uncertainty: Economic recessions, shifts in consumer behavior, and supply chain disruptions can all impact cash flow.
+• Market Uncertainty: Economic recessions, shifts in customer behavior, and deliver chain disruptions can all effect cash float.
 To help address these risks, try scenario planning: a cash flow projection, adjusted for how different events could affect your business.

 Cash Flow Forecasting Tools